Yan-Oliveira/doc-fao/content/calendar-resource-planning/agent/calendar/manage-teams.rst

 To export a team:

-1. Click on the *Export* icon in the last column of the overview.
+1. Click on the export icon in the last column of the overview table.
 2. Choose a location in your computer to save the ``Export_Team_Team_name.yml`` file.

 .. figure:: images/calendar-manage-teams-export.png